How Long Does Kratom Stay in Your System?

 Kratom Use

-The Drug Enforcement Administration (DEA) does not designate kratom as a controlled substance, but it has been recognized by the DEA as a substance of concern.
-According to the information provided by the DEA, when consumed in low doses, the substance in the leaves has stimulant-like properties, whereas at higher doses, the substance has properties that simulate the actions of opiate drugs, particularly pain-relieving or analgesic properties.
+The U.S. Drug Enforcement Administration (DEA) does not designate kratom as a controlled substance, but the substance has been recognized by the DEA as a substance of concern.
+According to information provided by the DEA, when consumed in low doses, kratom has stimulant-like properties.
+However, at higher doses, the substance has properties that simulate the actions of opioids, particularly pain-relieving and analgesic properties.

-The DEA is unable to estimate the extent to which kratom is used in the United States, but the drug does have a sort of cult-like following.
-There are even several groups, including the American Kratom Association that are actively involved in garnering support for the medicinal use of the substance, particularly for its pain-relieving qualities and its potential usefulness in addressing withdrawal symptoms from narcotic drugs like heroin.
+The DEA is unable to estimate the extent to which kratom is used in the United States, but the drug has a sort of cult-like following.
+In fact, several groups, including the American Kratom Association are actively involved in garnering support for the medicinal use of the substance, particularly for its pain-relieving qualities and its potential usefulness in addressing opioid withdrawal symptoms.

 Effects of Kratom

-Most of the research studies investigating the long-term effects of the drug are based on case studies, which are reports of a single instance of long-term use of the drug.
-Case studies are not considered to be as effective evidence as studies that use groups of individuals and look at the overall effect of the drug.
-However, case studies have suggested that chronic use of the drug may produce physical dependence (the development of withdrawal symptoms when one stops using the drug), and there may be long-term issues that can include mood swings, aggression, hallucinations, and even seizures.
+Most research studies investigating the long-term effects of the drug are based on case studies, which are reports of a single instance of long-term drug use.
+Case studies provide less effective evidence than studies that use groups of individuals and look at the overall effects of the drug.
+However, some case studies have suggested that chronic use of the drug may produce physical dependence resulting in withdrawal when the substance is discontinued or the dose is significantly decreased.

 Kratom Half-Life

-Since the drug is not a formal medicinal drug, there are no specific guidelines for medicinal use.
-It has been suggested that the half-life of mitragynine is probably around 24 hours in most individuals.
-The half-life of the drug is the amount of time that it takes a person’s metabolism, particularly the liver, to break down the drug and reduce it by half its concentration in the person’s system.
-It is generally considered that in order to completely eliminate a drug from the body under most conditions, it takes about 5–6 half-lives; however, this is a general figure, and the actual elimination of any drug in any single individual is dependent on numerous factors.
-Thus, given this information, it would take about 5–6 days to totally eliminate the drug from the system.
+Since kratom is not a formal medicinal drug, no specific guidelines exist for medicinal use nor the substance’s half life.
+The half-life of a drug is the amount of time that it takes a person’s metabolism, particularly the liver, to break down the drug and reduce it by half its concentration in the person’s system.

 How Long Does Kratom Stay In Your System?